 You might need to get a better irrigation system to ensure that you can water the potatoes consistently.
 Using some type of organic mulch might help you to improve moisture retention near the potatoes, too.

 If you think that extreme temperatures could be the issue, then you might need to take more steps to protect your potatoes.
-It’s also prudent to consider whether heavy winds could have caused damage to the potatoes.
+It’s also prudent to consider whether heavy winds could have caused damage to them.

 You should be able to use the information that you’ve obtained to figure out the best path forward.
 You can determine what is wrong with the potatoes in your field and work hard to fix things so that you can find success.